kitsam88/requirement-analysis/README.md

 # requirement-analysis
 # Requirement Analysis in Software Development.
+📘 About This Repository
-This repository provides an overview of the Requirement Analysis phase in the software development lifecycle.
-It covers key concepts, types of requirements, and best practices for gathering, documenting, and analyzing requirements to ensure successful project outcomes.
+Provides an overview of the Requirement Analysis phase in the Software Development Lifecycle (SDLC).

+Covers key concepts, types of requirements, and best practices.

+Focuses on gathering, documenting, and analyzing requirements to ensure successful project outcomes.

-Contents
+📄 Contents
 Introduction to Requirement Analysis

 Functional vs. Non-functional Requirements